AutonomousFieldRoboticsLab/jetyak_uav_utils/README.md

 	* Follows at a certain pose relative to the tags.
 This pose may be changed through the `setFollowPosition` service.
 * leave
   * No output from behaviors, expects an external behavior to publish to `extCommand`
+  * The waypoint_follow.py node gives an example of this.
 * return
   * Flys up to a certain altitude above the takeoff altitude.
   * Uses boat GPS to return to the area near the boat.